 - Create a merge request for each lab and use the merge request URL for your lab submissions.

-- After submitting merge request you will receive a new URL on the browser.
+- After submitting a merge request you will receive a new URL on the browser.
 Use that URL for your canvas submission.